-Following tradition of the time, Khufu’s son, Pharaoh Khafre, built the second pyramid but made it shorter than the first out of respect for his father – only 447 feet tall.
-You can easily identify the Pyramid of Khafre by the cap of original limestone still remaining at it’s apex.
+Following the tradition of the time, Khufu’s son, Pharaoh Khafre, built the second pyramid but made it shorter than the first out of respect for his father – only 447 feet tall.
+You can easily identify the Pyramid of Khafre by the cap of original limestone still remaining at its apex.

 Khafre’s necropolis also included the Sphinx which represents Ra-Harakhte, the sun god.
 The Spinx is 66 feet tall and has the head of a pharaoh (possibly Khafre himself) and the body of a lion and stands guard of the pyramid.
-Although it has been renovated extensively over the years, the Sphinx has suffered deterioration and sadly lost his nose in 1798 by gunfire.
+Although it has been renovated extensively over the years, the Sphinx has suffered deterioration and sadly lost its nose in 1798 by gunfire.

-Once You’re Inside the Giza Gate
+Inside the Giza Complex Gate

-What to Expect
+What to Expect at the Great Pyramids

 Regardless of whether you avoid going to the pyramids on a Friday or Saturday as we recommend, you’ll still likely be bombarded by requests for selfies by Egyptian children visiting the site.
 They are completely harmless but once you say yes to one, you’ll have said yes to all of them.